 Having a low sense of self-worth can be the reason you push people away, especially in relationships, because you believe you don’t deserve their time or to be loved by them.
 Due to your insecurities, you might end up sabotaging these relationships.

 Furthermore, if your sense of self-worth was ruined because of traumatic experiences such as sexual abuse, you may not have fully healed or moved on from that experience.
-You might push people away because you feel dirty or damaged, and thus you don’t feel worthy of their affection.
+You could push people away because you feel dirty or damaged, and thus you don’t feel worthy of their affection.

 - You are too independent or controlling